About the project

 The project site is located within a deep waterlot basin – up to nine metres deep – that was dredged in the 1940s to support a gravel extraction business and was later used as a log storage area.
 The project is anticipated to enhance approximately five hectares of low-value marine habitat into higher-value marine habitat for fish, birds and other wildlife.

 The project will be delivered by the Vancouver Fraser Port Authority’s Habitat Enhancement Program, which focuses on creating, restoring and enhancing fish and wildlife habitat to help maintain a balance between a healthy environment and future infrastructure development that may be required for port operations.
 A portion of the marine habitat created at the project site will be used to fulfil the fisheries habitat offsetting requirements for the Centerm Expansion Project, as determined by Fisheries and Oceans Canada.

+Native eelgrass from suitable donor beds will be transplanted to the Maplewood basin later this year and/or in 2021.
 We will continue to work closely with Indigenous groups, stakeholders and regulators, and will notify the public of project updates, as appropriate.

 Our approach to public and stakeholder engagement is based on two-way communication and open dialogue, working together to ensure the community, the environment and the economy are all considered during project planning.

 The location of this habitat enhancement project was chosen based on input from stakeholders and Indigenous groups.

 During engagement, we asked you to provide feedback on the Project team’s proposed notification methods for construction and project updates, and a proposed ecological or cultural feature.
 We held an open house on October 2, 2018.

 - View the discussion guide

 - November 2018 – Consideration report – Maplewood Marine Restoration Project [PDF]